 BMC’s comprehensive Head and Neck Cancer Center of Excellence team includes physicians who work in head and neck surgical oncology and skull base surgery, radiation oncology, medical oncology, pathology, radiology, nuclear medicine, and speech language pathology.
 The team’s patient-centered, multidisciplinary approach assures each patient benefits from the collaborative expertise of physicians uniquely focused on their individual needs.

-Head and Neck Reconstructive Surgery Team
+Head and Neck Cancer and Reconstructive Surgery Team

 Briana Pineau, MS, RD, LDN